ememumoh/Tension/README.md

 ## Introduction
 ### Who this app is for
-If you own a blog, a press or media outfit or a publication-based project, Tension makes your web app lightweight, fast and user-firendly; while keeping the clutter away.
+If you own a blog, a press or media outfit or a publication-based project, Tension makes your web app lightweight, fast and user-friendly; while keeping the clutter away.
 ### Getting Started
 To get started simply run: ```git clone https://github.com/KidzGaming/Tension.git``` Then, you need to set up a MongoDB database (I recommend mlab.com)